,

 Ironically, some of these companies who called the boycott belong to the biggest polluters and greenwashers of the planet.

 Avantium is a spin off from Shell that receives millions in EU grants from BBI JU and Horizon 2020.
-EU tax money will fund their projects; so technically speaking, their project will be funded with my money.
-And they call a boycott against me?
-They must be pretty courageous!
+EU tax money will fund their projects; so technically speaking, their project will be funded with my tax money.

-I’ve contacted Phillip Mengal from BBI JU and asked him if it was OK for a company that received EU funding from Horizon 2020 to boycott a journalist or to discriminate individuals?
+BBI JU – I’ve contacted Phillip Mengal from BBI JU and asked him if it was OK for a company that received EU funding from Horizon 2020 to boycott a citizen or to discriminate individuals?
 To this day, Phillip Mengal hasn’t replied.
 Very disappointing!
-Then again, Phillip Mengal is “very close” to these powerful companies.

-Apparently, it’s not completely correct.
-I may not be as rich and famous as these powerful organisations but I do have human rights.
+I may not be as rich and famous as these powerful corporations but I do have human rights.

 BBI JU is an EU organisation.
 The EU Charter of Fundamental Rights lays down the fundamental rights that are binding upon EU institutions and bodies and guarantees EU citizens’ rights.
 The Charter should apply to BBI JU and technically speaking BBI JU should not provide EU funding to organisations that infringe on article 21 of this Charter.